smatechnologies/ibm-i-agent-docs/docs/configuration/extended-call-cmd.md

 1. More than one LDA() keyword may be included in the Call command line.
 2. Blanks are not allowed, except within quoted strings.
 3. Numeric values can be shorter than their full length, but not longer.
-4. The length of 1024 for the value string may be constrained by the available length of the Call command field.
+4. The length of 1024 for the value string may be constrained by the available length of the Call command field, that is, if the primary command string is very long.
 5. Remember that the whole content of the LDA for the job will be replaced by these LDA() keywords.
 Therefore, it may be necessary to include more than one LDA() keyword to insert all of the required values for the LDA.
 However, format 2 of this LDA() keyword can be used so that a group of LSAM Dynamic Variables can be used to format the entire LDA, while only one LDA() keyword value is put into the OpCon job master call command line.

 Choose one of the following formats for the LDA keyword:

+#### LDA() Keyword Format 1

-**LDA(start_nbr_4.0:length_nbr_4.0:'value string 1024.A')**
+    LDA(start_nbr_4.0:length_nbr_4.0:'value string 1024.A')

 :::info example
 LDA(225:14:'14-char string')